 I am delighted to report that 573 apprenticeships have now been created.
 This goes alongside over 1,000 work experience opportunities and over 12,000 enrolments on courses at the Crossrail Tunnelling and Underground Construction Academy, which opened in 2012.

 The Crossrail Board continues to forecast that the costs of constructing Crossrail will be within the agreed funding limits and that it will be completed on schedule.
 We still expect Crossrail to cost no more than £14.5 billion (excluding rolling stock costs).
 This is despite cost pressures across the project.
 However, these continue to be managed and Crossrail Ltd is implementing initiatives to deliver cost efficiencies during the remainder of the programme.
 Crossrail’s joint sponsors will continue to meet regularly with Crossrail Ltd to ensure that the project is being successfully managed and will be delivered within budget and on schedule.

 During the passage of the Crossrail Bill through Parliament, a commitment was given that a statement would be published at least every 12 months until the completion of the construction of Crossrail, setting out information about the project’s funding and finances.

-In line with this commitment, this statement comes within 12 months of my last one which was published on 13 July 2011.
+In line with this commitment, this statement comes within 12 months of the last one which was published on 2 July 2015.
 The relevant information is as follows:

-Total funding amounts provided to Crossrail Ltd by the Department for Transport and Transport for London (TfL) in relation to the construction of Crossrail to the end of the period (22 July 2008 to 29 May 2012).
+Total funding amounts provided to Crossrail Ltd by the Department for Transport and TfL in relation to the construction of Crossrail to the end of the period (22 July 2008-29 May 2016).

 The numbers above are drawn from Crossrail Ltd’s books of account and have been prepared on a consistent basis with the update provided last year.
 The figure for expenditure incurred includes monies already paid out in relevant periods, including committed land and property expenditure where this has not yet been paid.
 It does not include future expenditure on construction contracts that have been awarded.